 The school recognizes the benefits of a smoke-free environment for all persons.
 By law, smoking is not permitted at Harold M. Brathwaite, on any other board property, on school buses or while attending any school-related event or activity.
 School property includes cars that are on school grounds and all lands to the edge of the sidewalk or street.
 The no smoking rule will be enforced within these areas.
+This includes e-cigarettes.

-Alcohol and restricted drugs may be addictive and represent a health hazard.
+Alcohol, marijuana and restricted drugs may be addictive and represent a health hazard.
 Possessing, using, trafficking in, or providing others with restricted drugs and/or alcohol will not be condoned at Harold M. Brathwaite, on Peel Board property or at any school-related event or activity at any time.
 Drug-related paraphernalia that can be used for substance abuse are not permitted on school property.

-Possessing or displaying weapons of any kind, real, toy or replica, and all other objects that could inflict or threaten bodily harm will not be accepted at Harold M. Brathwaite, on any Peel Board property, or at any school-related event or activity at any time.
+Possessing or displaying weapons of any kind, real, toy or replica, and all other objects that could inflict or threaten bodily harm will not be accepted at Harold M. Brathwaite, or any Peel Board property, or at any school-related event or activity at any time.

 Students are expected to follow the standards of behaviour outlined in the Code of Conduct while they are on the school bus.

 · be at their bus stop at least five minutes before their pick-up time